By Stephan van Heusden (Digital Marketing Services Manager, m—wise)

 Customer effort score

 Path to purchase

 To put it simply: V2C metrics focus on the delivered value to customers.
 These metrics answer questions like ‘is the customer satisfied?’, ‘will they recommend our brand?’, ‘do they engage on social media?’

 Historically, data collection in this field was focused on market research, NPS, CES and brand equity.
 Today, online sources like social media and customer reviews come into the mix.
 If your brand has a strong online presence, online data can really help you derive opinions, sentiments and buying intentions.

 V2F metrics focus on value delivered by customers to companies.
-These metrics are typically behavioral and frequently financial: customer acquisition, retention and churn value.
-You will need the combination of customer contact, customer behavior and buying transaction data to get the metrics you need.
+These metrics are typically behavioural and frequently financial: customer acquisition, retention and churn value.
+You will need the combination of customer contact, customer behaviour and buying transaction data to get the metrics you need.